Aiding You After A DWI Charge

 Call us at 703-534-9300 to reach our Falls Church firm today.
 We offer free DWI consultations so you can learn your legal options at no cost.

 If police officers stop you and believe you are intoxicated, they can issue a test through a Breathalyzer to analyze your blood alcohol content (BAC).
 A blood test may also be required and field sobriety tests will likely be conducted.
 Refusal to submit to these tests is a violation of the law, which will result in a one-year suspension of your driver’s license for a first offense.
 The prosecution will use the results of these tests to seek a conviction.

-In Virginia, you are considered to be driving while intoxicated if your BAC is 0.08 percent or higher.
-A first offense is considered a misdemeanor and may carry a fine from $250 to $2500.
-If you have a BAC higher than 0.15 percent while driving, you will receive a mandatory sentence of five days in jail.
+In Virginia, you are considered to be driving while intoxicated if your BAC is .08 percent or higher.
+A first offense is considered a misdemeanor and carries a fine between $250 and $2,500.
+If you have a BAC higher than .15 percent while driving, you will receive a mandatory sentence of five days in jail.
 A first offense also carries with it a one-year suspension of your driver’s license and a requirement to complete an alcohol safety program.
 Fines increase if a minor is present.

-Don’t let a mistake ruin your future.
-Contact us to start building your case as soon as possible.
+Don’t let a mistake ruin your future; contact us to start building your case as soon as possible.